BastienCagna/snapcheck/README.md

 # SnapCheck
-SnapCheck is a tool to annotate data displayed by boards.
+SnapCheck is a tool to annotate data displayed by graphical boards.
 Its main goal is to provides an interface to assign ratings to data observed throughout sets of screenshots.

 ## Main Concepts